ibm-cloud-docs/key-protect/ha-dr.md

 # High availability and disaster recovery
 {: #ha-dr}

 {{site.data.keyword.keymanagementservicefull}} is a highly available, regional service with automatic features that help keep your applications secure and operational.
 {: shortdesc}

-Use this page to learn more about
-{{site.data.keyword.keymanagementserviceshort}}
-availability and disaster recovery strategies.
+The high availability of {{site.data.keyword.keymanagementserviceshort}} and the disaster recovery of data are guaranteed by {{site.data.keyword.cloud_notm}} and {{site.data.keyword.keymanagementserviceshort}}.
+Users are not required to perform any further actions.
+Note that "disaster recovery" does not include the ability to recover from user-initiated accidental deletions.

 ## Locations, tenancy, and availability
 {: #availability}